SentenceSense/191B/001-communication-covenant.md

 ## Weekly meeting

-Wednesdays 12 PM, ICS 193
+Monday, Tuesday, Wednesday, and Thursday ICS 195

 ## Co-working times

-All co-working will be done in ICS 193 or CSL study rooms depending on availability.
+All co-working will be done in ICS 195 or CSL study rooms depending on availability.

 Mondays
-12 PM - 5 PM: all
+2:00PM: all (Meetings with Evelyn and work afterwards/before)

 Tuesdays
-7 PM - 10PM: Derick, Darien, Dylan
+2:00PM - 3:30PM: all

 Wednesdays
-2 PM - 5PM: all
-6:30 PM - 7:30 PM: Darien, Derick, Tsz
+12:30: all

 Thursdays
-3 PM - 5PM: all
+2:00PM - 3:30PM: all

-Friday
-10 AM - 1PM: Tsz, Nick
-1 PM - 3 PM: Nick, Dylan

 ## File management

 We will use Git and GitHub for file management.
+As well as Google Docs for easier sharing of files and collaboration on documents.

 Specifically, we will keep all files in GitHub repositories owned by our organization, "SentenceSense".

-We will keep documentation in the "docs" repository.
+We will keep documentation in the "191B" repository.

-We will keep code in 7 repositories, 1 for each lesson chapter.
-(Introduction & Overview, Chapter 2, Chapter 3, Chapter 4, Chapter 5, Chapter 6, Chapter 7) Alternatively, we might have only 1 ìcodeî repository with 7 subfolders for each lesson.
+We will keep code in 2 repositories, 1 for each chapter.
+(Introduction & Overview/Chapter 1 and Chapter 2 Alternatively, we might have only 1 ‚Äúcode‚Äù repository with 2 subfolders for each chapter.

 We will also use Google Docs in order to collaborate on documents when working remotely.